ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 ## Crying

 There has been interesting speculation that tears may have potential healing value.
 Stress causes chemical imbalances in the body, and some researchers believe that tears remove toxic substances and help reestablish homeostasis.
 They hypothesize that the chemical content of tears caused by emotional stress is different from that of tears secreted as a function of eye irritation.
-Tests are being done to see what type of catecholamine, mood-altering chemicals produced by the brain, is present in tears of emotion.
+Tests are being done to see what type of catecholamine is present in tears of emotion.
 Tears do relieve emotional stress, but how they do this is still a question.
 Further research is needed on the deleterious effects, if any, of suppressed crying.
+Martin, who has worked with individuals and families experiencing grief from traumatic events, has written an interesting paper titled "Grief That Has No Vent in Tears Makes Other Organs Weep."
+This helps us to understand how highly traumatic experiences, emotionally and cognitively unprocessed, may become bodily expressed.

 ## Visiting Places or Carrying Objects That Remind the Survivor of the Deceased